chvyl/chvyl/README.md

 ### 🛠️ Introduction

-I'm a second-year Information Technology student at University of Information Technology - VNU-HCM (UIT).
+I'm a third-year Information Technology student at University of Information Technology - VNU-HCM (UIT).
 My goal is to become a proficient Front-End Developer with a strong focus on UI/UX design.

-🌍  I'm based in Ho Chi Minh City
+🌍  I'm based in Ho Chi Minh City.

 ### 🚀 Current Goals:
 - Researching and applying new technologies like AI/ML to personal projects.